ioio-creative/blender-background-rendering/README.md

 https://blender.stackexchange.com/questions/6817/how-to-pass-command-line-arguments-to-a-blender-python-script and
 https://developer.blender.org/diffusion/B/browse/master/release/scripts/templates_py/background_job.py
 It reads in command line arugments in the main() function, which are then passed into the render_animation() function for specifying some animation rendering settings in Blender (see the 'Blender file' section for details).

+## Windows batch:
+For convenience, on the Windows platform, I packaged the command line usage into a batch file.
+In the batch file, I output the start time and end time of running the Blender program, into a text file called 'timer.txt', for calculating the running time of the program.

 Lastly, advanced users may want to check out a Python script by Mikeycal Meyers.
 His script uses multiple CPU cores to speed up rendering of a single animation. https://www.youtube.com/watch?v=rgwP5L1bICk&t=31s